- Part Number:1986

 If a timely petition for review is filed pursuant to paragraph (a) of this section, the decision of the ALJ will become the final order of the Secretary unless the ARB, within 30 days of the filing of the petition, issues an order notifying the parties that the case has been accepted for review.
 If a case is accepted for review, the decision of the ALJ will be inoperative unless and until the ARB issues an order adopting the decision, except that any order of reinstatement will be effective while review is conducted by the ARB unless the ARB grants a motion by the respondent to stay that order based on exceptional circumstances.
 The ARB will specify the terms under which any briefs are to be filed.
 The ARB will review the factual determinations of the ALJ under the substantial evidence standard.
 If no timely petition for review is filed, or the ARB denies review, the decision of the ALJ will become the final order of the Secretary.
 If no timely petition for review is filed, the resulting final order is not subject to judicial review.

-If the ARB concludes that the respondent has violated the law, the ARB will issue a final order providing relief to the complainant.
-The final order will require, where appropriate: Affirmative action to abate the violation; reinstatement of the complainant to his or her former position, with the same compensation, terms, conditions, and privileges of the complainant's employment; payment of compensatory damages (back pay with interest and compensation for any special damages sustained as a result of the retaliation, including any litigation costs, expert witness fees, and reasonable attorney fees the complainant may have incurred); and payment of punitive damages up to $250,000.
+If the ARB concludes that the respondent has violated the law, the ARB will issue an order providing relief to the complainant.
+The order will require, where appropriate, affirmative action to abate the violation; reinstatement of the complainant to his or her former position, with the same compensation, terms, conditions, and privileges of the complainant’s employment; payment of compensatory damages (back pay with interest and compensation for any special damages sustained as a result of the retaliation, including any litigation costs, expert witness fees, and reasonable attorney fees the complainant may have incurred); and payment of punitive damages up to $250,000.
 Interest on back pay will be calculated using the interest rate applicable to underpayment of taxes under 26 U.S.C.
 6621 and will be compounded daily.
 Such order is subject to discretionary review by the Secretary as provided in Secretary’s Order 01–2020 (or any successor to that order).